ghasshee/pen/README.md

 2. Type is embeded into Term : this feature seems bad.
 Because, it makes us difficult to separate AST of terms and AST of types.
-But, However, this design enable avoiding full type system, which seems a bit expensive.
+But, However, this design enable avoiding full type system, which seems a bit expensive for designing.